$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Appendix

 \subsection{More Results on Depth-UP}

-Table~\ref{tab:ap_overall} presents a comparative analysis of our Depth-UP models against various SSC models, providing detailed mIoU results for different classes.
-Our Depth-UP demonstrates superior performance in geometry completion, outperforming all other camera-based SSC (CSSC) models and even surpassing LiDAR-based SSC models on the SemanticKITTI dataset.
-This improvement is attributed to the significant influence of depth estimation on geometry performance and the effective utilization of inherent uncertainty in depth.
-In terms of semantic segmentation, our Depth-UP achieves performance comparable to state-of-the-art CSSC methods.
+Table~\ref{tab:ap_overall} presents a comparative analysis of our Depth-UP models against various OCC models, providing detailed mIoU results for different classes.
+Our Depth-UP demonstrates superior performance in geometry completion and semantic segmentation, outperforming all other OCC models and even surpassing LiDAR-based OCC models on the SemanticKITTI dataset.
+The VoxFormer with our Depth-UP achieves the best IoU on SemanticKITTI and the OccFormer with our Depth-UP achieves the best mIoU on SemanticKITTI.
+This improvement is attributed to propagating the inherent uncertainty of the depth model into both geometry completion and semantic segmentation of OCCs.
 Notably, on the KITTI360 dataset, our Depth-UP achieves the highest mIoU for bicycle, motorcycle, and person classes, which are crucial for safety.

+For the person and bicyclist categories on the SemanticKITTI dataset, our Depth-UP decreases the mIoU.
+This issue primarily stems from annotation defects, particularly for dynamic objects such as persons and bicyclists.
+The SemanticKITTI dataset generates annotations using LiDAR temporal fusion, which introduces ghosting effects for moving objects.
+This problem has been documented in Figure 2 of the SSCBench~\cite{li2023sscbench}.
+While cars are also affected, most are stationary, so the impact is minimal.
+However, nearly all persons and bicyclists in the SemanticKITTI validation set are moving, leading to erroneous annotations.
+SSCBench has acknowledged this issue, and thus KITTI360 proposed in SSCBench does not suffer from ghosting problems.
+Our Depth-UP shows mIoU improvements in both person and bicyclist categories on KITTI360, aligning with our expectations.
+This may also explain why our Depth-UP enhances VoxFormer significantly more on KITTI360 compared to SemanticKITTI, showing a 1.64 mIoU improvement versus a 1.01 mIoU improvement.

-Figure~\ref{fig:visualization_ssc_more} provides additional visualizations of the SSC model's performance with and without our Depth-UP on the SemanticKITTI dataset.
+Figure~\ref{fig:visualization_ssc_more} provides additional visualizations of the OCC model's performance with and without our Depth-UP on the SemanticKITTI dataset.
 These visualizations demonstrate that our Depth-UP enhances the model's ability to predict rare classes, such as persons and bicyclists, which are highlighted with orange dashed boxes.
 Notably, in the fourth row, our Depth-UP successfully predicts the presence of a person far from the camera, whereas the baseline model fails to do so.
 This indicates that Depth-UP improves object prediction in distant regions.
 By enhancing the detection of such critical objects, our Depth-UP significantly reduces the risk of accidents, thereby improving the safety of autonomous vehicles.